-Estimating Sales Volume of Signature Basketball Shoes
+Estimating the Sales Volume of Signature Basketball Shoes

-Defensive failings aside, the bearded one signed a monstrous new shoe deal with Adidas this past summer worth $200 million.
+I’m a big James Harden fan.
+The sweet step-back, the slithery drives to the net, the beard that rules the court like an Egyptian pharaoh.
+What’s not to like?
+Besides the defense, of course…Defensive failings aside, the bearded one signed a monstrous new shoe contract with Adidas this past summer worth $200 million.
 That’s a lot of green.
 It got us thinking – what are the economics behind these mega-deals?
 The NBA is famous for them.
-Elite NBA players have had contracts like Harden’s for some time now, and these contracts are only getting bigger.
-Brands like Nike and Adidas are placing huge bets on the likes of Kevin Durant, Lebron James, and others to sell millions of shoes for them.
+Elite NBA players have had shoe contracts like Harden’s for some time now, and these deals are only getting bigger.
+Brands like Nike and Adidas are placing huge bets on the likes of Kevin Durant, Lebron James, and others to sell millions of shoes.

 In 2015, Kevin Durant claimed the highest-paying shoe contract by far, with Lebron James taking the second spot.
 It’s interesting to see Kobe Bryant and Derrick Rose, two former superstars still commanding so much money, while Chris Paul sits just behind Carmelo Anthony at the bottom.
-Just looking at this data, you may wonder if Bryant (who hasn’t been good for a couple years now) or Rose (who never fully recovered from extensive surgery) still have the marketing power to sell enough shoes.
+Just looking at this data, you may wonder if Bryant (who hasn’t been good for a couple of years now) or Rose (who never fully recovered from extensive surgery) still have the marketing power to sell enough shoes.

 By using the Datafiniti Product API, we can first calculate the average price for each athlete’s shoe line: